 I won’t try to add anything insightful to the reviews of Jared Diamond’s second offering Collapse, How Societies Choose to Fail or Succeed.
 Amazon lists over 900 reviews while Goodreads lists over 2,000 reviews and 50,000(!) ratings with an average of 3.92 out of 5.0.
 Let’s just say that the book hasn’t gone unnoticed.

 There is a world of questioning here.
 Why didn’t Vikings associate with successful Inuits on Greenland?
 Good gawd – why didn’t they eat fish?
 How did the population of Easter Island fail to recognize that they were depleting the island of everything necessary for their survival?
-When looking backward at these peoples the questions seem elementary and simple.
+When looking backward at these peoples the questions and answers sound elementary and simple.
 It’s easy to imagine that we – modern, educated, worldly-wise – would never be as closed minded and self-serving.
 But his investigations into current events in Rwanda, Haiti, and Australia leave you wondering.

 There are detractors.
-Diamond’s conclusion that people and cultures are directly responsible for their successes or failures does not set well with those who believe that aboriginal peoples lived lives of lazy harmony with others and with Mother Earth.
+Diamond’s conclusion that people and cultures are directly responsible for their successes or failures does not sit well with those who believe that aboriginal peoples lived lives of lazy harmony with others and with Mother Earth.
 The oddest is the vigorous claim that it wasn’t Eastern Islanders but rats that deforested their island.
 Diamond claims Islanders cut trees for timber and for rollers to move statues.
 Others say nae – it was rats gnawing for food who did the forest in.
 It’s interesting only that it is so odd.
 And within the world of geography, too, Diamond apparently has his critics.
 See the tab titled Geographic Determinism on his website for a rebuttal to his academic colleagues.

 It’s not all ancient history.
 He opens with what I felt to be the best chapter of the book where he outlines challenges to residents of Montana’s Bitterroot Valley.
 The clash between tradition, money, and growth in this region is a sad harbinger of what is likely coming everywhere.
 When it comes to property and land use, money and business usually get the win.
 Read this chapter and you’ll have a better picture of modern challenges than anything you’ll hear from any cable news outlet.